SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-builds.md

 ## Stacked Community Builds

-In stacked designs the IMU sits on top of the board.
+In stacked designs, the IMU sits on top of the board.
 This makes the tracker smaller and easier to build.

 <div class="table-wrapper">
   <table class="transform-table-to-list-on-mobile table-sort table-arrows">